 Where language is a tool, communication is an experience.

 Communication is described as, “an act of interchanging ideas, information, or messages from one person or place to another, via words or signs which are understood to both parties.”
-It’s a crucial activity for any group of beings, because it is the means by which members of the group cooperate together.
+It’s a crucial activity for any group of beings because it is how members of the group cooperate together.

-A message is encoded then sent from one individual (sender) to another (receiver), through a channel.
-That message is then decoded and given feedback, if communicated effectively.
+A message is encoded and then sent from one individual (sender) to another (receiver), through a channel.
+That message is then decoded and given feedback if communicated effectively.

-Today, there are a variety of communication channels available: face-to-face, phone calls, emails, social media platforms, brochures, advertisements, television, signs, fliers, reports and more.
+Today, there are a variety of communication channels available: face-to-face, phone calls, Facetime, Zoom, emails, social media, brochures, advertisements, television, signs, fliers, reports, and more.